 - Henry V was only 35 when he died from dysentry (inflammation of the intestine) in France on 31 August 1422 and was succeeded by his eight-month-old son, who became Henry VI.

-- 9 August 1387Henry V was born in Monmouth, Wales
+- 9 August 1387Henry V is born in Monmouth, Wales

-- 1399Henry V’s father became King Henry IV
+- 1399Henry V’s father becomes King Henry IV

-- 1403Henry V fought with his father at the Battle of Shrewsbury in 1403
+- 1403Henry V fights with his father at the Battle of Shrewsbury in 1403

 - March 21 1413Henry IV dies

 - 9 April 1413Henry V is crowned King at Westminster Abbey

 - 25 October 1415The English famously defeat the French at the Battle of Agincourt